Wesam789/Hackerfab-OSU/README.md

   python app.py
   ```

-4.Open a browser and go to:
+4. Open a browser and go to:

   http://localhost:5000